OWASP/www-policy/operational/mailing-list.md

 - Who can see the group: Anyone on the web
 - Who can join the group: Anyone on the web can ask
-- Allow external members: On to allow people outside the organization to request membership
+- Allow external members: On to allow people outside the organization to request membership.
 - Who can view conversations: Anyone of the web
 - Who can post: Group Members
-- Who can view members: Group Owers
+- Who can view members: Group Owners
 - Conversation History: On
 - Who can moderate content: Group Managers
 - Who can moderate metadata: Group Managers